Gallicchio-Lab/openmm_sdm_workflow/README.md

 python setup.py install
 ```

-Here is a [guide](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys-on-ubuntu-1604) to set up password-less `ssh` across a farm of computers.
+To set up password-less `ssh` across a farm of computers, refer to [guide](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys-on-ubuntu-1604).
 ASyncRE does not require that the compute servers share a common user space and a shared filesystem.

 ### UWHAM for R

-The unbinned weighted histogram analysis method ([UWHAM](http://www.compmolbiophysbc.org/publications#uwham)) is an implementation of the MBAR thermodynamic reweighting method for R. It is used in this tutorial to compute binding free energies from the output of SDM calculations.
+The unbinned weighted histogram analysis method ([UWHAM](http://www.compmolbiophysbc.org/publications#uwham)) is an implementation of the MBAR thermodynamic reweighting method for R. In this tutorial, UWHAM computes the binding free energies from the output of SDM calculations.
 The UWHAM package is part of the CRAN archive.
-To install it do:
+For installation, proceed as:

 ```
 R